 The main drawback of the Milwaukee M18 FUEL is the incredibly loud and annoying noise it produces.
 One of the best things about electric tools compared to gasoline-powered machines is that they are much quieter.
 This one?
 Now so much.
 It's also pricey, especially compared to the budget models.
 Still, if you are already a Milwaukee power tool owner or you require a chainsaw with instantaneous wind-up, then the M18 FUEL is the way to go.

 Best Bang for the Buck

-Our Best Buy Award goes to a high-performing cordless chainsaw that won't leave you broke.
-The Husqvarna 120i beyond adequately cuts, and it's relatively straightforward to use.
-We also love that this saw consumes a small amount of bar and chain oil compared to many other models we've used.
-Our favorite thing about the 120i is the unmatched battery life.
-The battery lasts longer than any other model in our review in full power mode, but in "savE" mode it increases battery life by slowing the chain speed for lighter duty tasks.
+The Husqvarna 120i is a high-performing cordless chainsaw that won't leave you broke.
+This device is capable of beyond adequate cuts, and it's relatively straightforward to use.
+We also love that this saw consumes a small amount of bar and chain oil compared to many other models.
+Our favorite thing about the 120i is its unmatched battery life.
+The battery lasts longer than any other model in our review in full power mode, and in "savE" mode, it further increases battery life by slowing the chain speed for light-duty tasks.
 The combination of effective cutting, a pleasant design, low price, and an unrivaled run time makes this saw a great choice.

 The main drawback of the 120i is that the electronic control system can slow down workflow.
-It also has a chain tensioning and changing system that, although is tool-free, can add a couple of extra minutes to your project.
-Another small snag is that it doesn't make the fastest cuts, but it does cut sufficiently enough to gain our approval.
-If you don't mind your project taking a little extra time we think this saw offers great performance for the cost.
+It also has a chain tensioning and changing system that, although it's tool-free, can add a couple of extra minutes to your project.
+Another small snag is that it can't make the fastest cuts, but it does cut sufficiently enough to gain our approval.
+If you don't mind your project taking a little extra time, we think this saw offers great performance for the cost.